 So the least of the above three will be deducted from your HRA you receive and the balance will be taxable.

-- Actual House rent allowance received from employer
+- Actual House rent allowance received from the employer

 - Actual rent paid minus 10% of your salary due for the relevant period